 Community House programs emphasize holistic youth development through tutor-mentorship, recognizing that every tutoring relationship is an opportunity for mentorship, and every mentoring relationship is an opportunity to promote academic success.
 Community House is firmly rooted in the local community and staff, student leaders and volunteers deeply value establishing meaningful and long-lasting relationships with the children and families of Princeton.
+The program is deeply rooted in the local community, student leaders, and volunteers committed to building meaningful, lasting relationships with Princeton's children and families.

 Community House joined the Pace Center for Civic Engagement in 2007 and resides on the third floor of the Carl A. Fields Center on Prospect Avenue in Princeton, NJ.
-Due to Princeton University's response to Covid-19, Community House youth participants must be fully vaccinated against Covid-19.

 Contact